Tamina Snuka: Teaming with Nia Jax (2018–2019)

 On the October 15, 2018, episode of Raw, after nine months of inactivity due to various injuries, Tamina made a surprising return, working again as a heel.
 In her first match back, she teamed with Dana Brooke against Ember Moon and Nia Jax.
-During the match, it was announced that Tamina will be take part of the women's battle royal set for WWE Evolution.
+During the match, it was announced that Tamina would take part in the women's battle royal set for WWE Evolution.
 At the event, which took place on October 28, Tamina was one of the final competitors left but she was eliminated by Moon.
 Shortly after her return, Tamina started an alliance with Nia Jax, after multiple confrontations between the two.
 On the November 12 episode of Raw, Tamina achieved her first singles victory on Raw when she defeated Ember Moon.
 At Survivor Series, Tamina eliminated Naomi before she got eliminated by Carmella.
 On the November 19 episode of Raw, Tamina and Nia Jax scored a victory over Bayley and Sasha Banks and later on that night they confronted Ronda Rousey.

 Tamina would participate in the Women's Royal Rumble match at the Royal Rumble on January 27, 2019, entering at number 10, eliminating Mickie James, before being eliminated by Charlotte Flair.
 Tamina and Jax would compete at the Elimination Chamber in an elimination chamber match for the WWE Women's Tag Team Championship, but were eliminated by Bayley, Sasha Banks, Sonya Deville, and Mandy Rose.
 On the final show of Raw before Fastlane, Tamina defeated Sasha Banks after a distraction from Jax.
 At Fastlane on March 10, Tamina and Jax unsuccessfully challenged Banks and Bayley for the WWE Women's Tag Team Championship.
 Afterwards, Tamina and Jax continued to attack Banks, Bayley, WWE Hall of Famer Beth Phoenix, who was performing commentary, and Natalya.
 On the March 25 episode of Raw, it was announced that Tamina and Jax would compete in a Fatal 4-Way match at WrestleMania 35 for the WWE Women's Tag Team Championship against current champions The Boss 'n' Hug Connection (Bayley and Banks), The IIconics (Billie Kay and Peyton Royce) and The Divas of Doom (Phoenix and Natalya).
 At the event on April 7, Tamina and Jax were unsuccessful when Kay pinned Bayley.
 Afterwards, Tamina and Jax would stop appearing on Raw after Jax underwent surgery for knee injuries.

 After wrestling on Main Event several times and later suffering a concussion in July at a live event, Tamina returned at Hell in a Cell, defeating Carmella backstage for the 24/7 Championship, the first championship of her wrestling career.
 She later lost the championship to R-Truth later on in the night.
 As part of the 2019 draft, Tamina was drafted to SmackDown.